IVUL-KAUST/GroupReading/README.md

 ![Group Image][image-group]

 # Readings
-This table keeps track of the paper discussed at each group reading session.
+This table keeps track of the paper to be discussed at each group reading session.

 | **Date** | **Description** | **Readings** | **Presenter** |
 | :---: | :---: | :---: | :---: |